All ISOLDE Users and Associates needing access to the hall must fulfill the following criteria (CERN employees click here):

 and must be followed before you can get a dosimeter and access to ISOLDE.

 If you have a CERN account (NICE) you can access the on-line courses mentioned in points b) and c) above from your computer, from both inside and outside of the CERN network.
+If you are a new user, you will be able to activate your computer account once the Users office has accepted your online EDH Pre-Registration).
 If you do not have a CERN account, you can complete the training using computers at your disposition in building 55 (first floor – Registration Service).
 Your CERN card will be needed in order to prove your identity.

 Point c) a permanent dosimeter can be collected from the Individual Dosimetry Service in building 55, which is open from Monday to Friday from 08h30 to 12h00.
 To apply for a permanent dosimeter you will need a "certificate attesting the suitability to work in CERN's radiation areas" (see bottom of page) signed by your institute.
 At the end of your visit to CERN, if you do not need your permanent dosimeter during the next month, you must return it to the dosimetry service before you leave.
 If your registration/courses etc. are up to date you can pick it up again from the dosimetry service the next time you come to CERN.